hebench/frontend/docsrc/config_file_reference.md

 `random_seed` - type: `uint64`.
 Specifies the seed for the random number generator to use when generating synthetic data.
 When missing, the global Test Harness seed will be used (see command line `--random_seed` in @ref test_harness_usage_guide ).
 This value can be used to replicate results during tests.

+#### Field initialization_data

+`initialization_data` - type: `string`.
+(Optional field; can be `null`) Contains data to be passed to backend engine during initialization.

+If the value of this field is an existing file name, Test Harness will read the file into memory as binary and pass the contents to the backend engine initialization through the call to `initEngine()`.
+The file name can be relative to the configuration file, or absolute.

+If this field does not contain a file name Test Harness will just forward the specified string as is (no null terminator will be appended).

+If this field is null, missing, or contains an empty string, Test Harness will pass `null` values for data to the engine initialization.

+All data resulting from this field is kept in Test Harness memory during initialization as an array of bytes.
+Memory is freed and all pointers to the data become invalid after `initEngine()` call returns.

 ### Benchmark Configuration Section

 Top level `benchmark` key contains a list.
 This key must exist in the configuration file.
 An element of the value list specifies a benchmark to run and the corresponding configuration.